swiftlang/swift/docs/ABI.rst

     + The **field names** are referenced as a doubly-null-terminated list of C strings at **offset 4**.
 The order of names corresponds to the order of fields in the field offset vector.
+    + The **field type accessor** is a function pointer at **offset 5**.
+If non-null, the function takes a pointer to an instance of type metadata for the nominal type, and returns a pointer to an array of type metadata references for the types of the fields of that instance.
+The order matches that of the field offset vector and field name list.

   * For an enum:

-    + TODO: Offsets 2-4 are always zero.
+    + TODO: Offsets 2-5 are always zero.

 - The **generic parameter descriptor** begins at **offset 5**.
 This describes the layout of the generic parameter vector in the metadata record: